 Today, seventy-five percent (75%) of our business is generated online and managed digitally.
 When necessary, our Partners, Managers and Associates go where they need to be, deliver and close.

-We also have to opportunity to support other businesses through this adaptation and support Professionals and Executives as they relearn new skills for the future.
+Opportunities to support other businesses through this adaptation and work with Professionals and Executives as they relearn new skills for the future are blossoming.

 What Does Your Future Reality Look Like?